-Kathy Auchter is an Instructional Designer for Marquette University in the Center for Teaching & Learning.
+Kathy Auchter is an Instructional Designer for Marquette University in the Department of Digital Learning.
 Kathy enjoys collaborating with faculty and the design team to develop rigorous and meaningful online courses that support authentic learning outcomes in a timely manner.
 Additionally, Kathy’s role includes developing and hosting faculty development sessions.

 Combined Kathy has nearly twenty years of teaching and instructional design experience.
 Upon completion of a Bachelor of Science in Community Education from UW-Milwaukee, Kathy served one term in AmeriCorps in the Urban Education Fellowship Program while earning her Master’s degree in Education from Alverno College.
 During her AmeriCorps service and beyond, Kathy taught middle school students English and religion.
 Kathy earned a Professional Certificate in Online Education from UW-Madison Division of Continuing Studies.
 She developed computer-based course training for a host of Microsoft Office Suite products for large corporations.
 Most recently prior to joining MU, Kathy served as an Instructional Designer at Concordia University where she enjoyed collaborating with faculty and administrators in the Office of Continuing and Distance Education developing comprehensive online courses in graduate education programs.